j0lvera/pgbudget/README.md

 This approach:
 - Gives complete control over the double-entry accounting process
-- Requires understanding which account to debit and which to credit
+- Requires understanding which account to debit and which to credit according to double-entry principles.
 - Is useful for complex transactions or for users familiar with accounting principles
 - Follows standard PostgreSQL table operations

-Both methods maintain the integrity of your double-entry accounting system while offering flexibility based on your comfort level with accounting concepts.
-The `simple_transactions` view is particularly useful for applications where users shouldn't need to understand accounting principles to manage their budget effectively.
+Both modes of using the `api.transactions` view maintain the integrity of your double-entry accounting system while offering flexibility.
+Using the `type`, `account_uuid`, and `category_uuid` parameters is particularly useful for applications where users shouldn't need to understand detailed accounting principles to manage their budget effectively.

 ### View Account Transactions